zendesk/zendesk_api_client_rb/README.md

 * Automatic parameter wrapping
 * Testing

-## Live Testing

-The following fixtures need to be in place on the server to be properly tested:

-Satisfaction ratings

 ## Note on Patches/Pull Requests
 1. Fork the project.
 2. Make your feature addition or bug fix.